cmpayments/atreyu/README.md

 ### Instantiation Delegates

-Often factory classes/methods are used to prepare an object for use after instantiation. atreyu allows you to integrate factories and builders directly into the injection process by specifying callable instantiation delegates on a per-class basis.
+Often factory classes/methods are used to prepare an object for use after instantiation.
+Atreyu allows you to integrate factories and builders directly into the injection process by specifying callable instantiation delegates on a per-class basis.
 Let's look at a very basic example to demonstrate the concept of injection delegates: